 The Lame Fest was also the de facto record release party for Nirvana’s debut album Bleach, scheduled for official release the following week on June 15.
 Their performance that night was also a pleasant surprise for all involved.
 While most of Nirvana’s previous performances had been reportedly mediocre — they were then still a very young band, after all — their intense Lame Fest performance remains legendary today among Seattle scenesters of that time.
 TAD and Mudhoney also gave inspiring performances that night, making the 1989 Lame Fest a truly landmark concert in Seattle music history.

 One particular national incident in 1989 coincided uncannily with the transformation of Old Seattle into New Seattle that year: namely, the Loma Prieta earthquake in Northern California on October 17.
 San Francisco was among the cities hit hardest by that major seismic event, which caused 63 fatalities and severe damage to that city’s historic Embarcadero Freeway.
-Given the timing, the Loma Prieta earthquake was eerily symbolic of Seattle’s emergence from San Francisco’s shadow after so many decades of psychogeographical reciprocity.
+Given the timing, the Loma Prieta earthquake was eerily symbolic of Seattle’s emergence from San Francisco’s municipal shadow after so many decades of psychogeographical reciprocity.

 Also severely damaged in that earthquake was the Cypress Street Viaduct in nearby Oakland, where 42 lives were lost.
-The structural similarity of that viaduct to Seattle’s Alaskan Way Viaduct would remind many of the infamous fragility of the latter.
-Seattle, after all, is also perilously close to a seismic fault line — and indeed, Seattle’s viaduct would later also be damaged by the Nisqually earthquake on February 28, 2001, the Puget Sound region’s worst seismic event since the Great Alaskan earthquake on March 27, 1964.
+The structural similarity of that viaduct to Seattle’s Alaskan Way Viaduct would remind many here of the infamous fragility of the latter.
+Seattle, after all, is also located perilously close to a seismic fault line — and indeed, Seattle’s viaduct would later also be damaged by the Nisqually earthquake on February 28, 2001, the Puget Sound region’s worst seismic event since the Great Alaskan earthquake on March 27, 1964.
 While the damage from the Nisqually earthquake was merely cosmetic, it would still compel the city to consider replacing Seattle’s viaduct in order to avoid any possible future disaster.